Skip to content Skip to footer

 Wall Cabinet

-This term is more obvious, since they are mounted to the wall.
-Sizes can vary with these cabinets based on what their purpose is and what they are placed next too.
-For instance those above the hood will differ in depth and width from those that are directly above the base cabinets.
+This term is more obvious since they are mounted to the wall.
+Sizes can vary with these cabinets based on their purpose and the place they are placed next to.
+For instance, those above the hood will differ in depth and width from those above the base cabinets.

 Toe Kick

-A portion of the base cabinets will have a recessed area along the bottom of the base cabinets known as a toe kick.
-This is done to give your feet room when standing in front of the cabinets.
+A portion of the base cabinets will have a recessed area along the bottom of the base cabinets, known as a toe kick.
+This gives your feet room when standing in front of the cabinets.
 It is considered an essential element for cabinet design since it allows you to stand closer to the countertop.
-It is usually about 3 inches deep and about 3 and a half high.
+It is usually about 3 inches deep and about three and a half high.

 Inset Cabinets